PMR2/PMR2userdocs/teaching-instance-warning.rst

 .. note::
    The teaching instance of the repository is a mirror of the main repository site found at `<http://teaching.physiomeproject.org/>`_, running the latest development version of :term:`PMR2`.
+User accounts are periodicly synchronised from the main repository, but if you recently created an account on the main site you might need to also create a new account on the teaching instance.

    Any changes you make to the contents of the teaching instance are not permanent, and will be overwritten with the contents of the main